What is the Digestive System?

-- Digestion – the process of converting complex food particles into simpler substances in the presence of enzymes and acids secreted by different digestive organs.
+The process of converting complex food particles into simpler substances in the presence of enzymes and acids secreted by different digestive organs.

-Human Digestive System
+Parts of the Digestive System

 Mouth & Buccal Cavity

 Food begins its journey at the buccal cavity or the oral cavity.
 The mouth has many accessory organs which include teeth, salivary glands, and tongue that help in the digestion of food.
 Teeth function by masticating (chewing) food into small pieces.
 Salivary glands secrete saliva and they moisten and soften the food.
 The tongue, along with the help of other muscles pushes the bolus (small, round mass of food) into the pharynx.